basimkhajwal/LSD/README.md

 ### Development:

 #### TODO:
-- [ ] Create an extensible map format that will allow various objects
-- [ ] Add moving platforms
 - [ ] Add option of having multiple map packs (with a scroll screen in between)
 - [ ] Improve menu/title colours
 - [ ] Create more levels